Women made some awesome advancements in 2018.

 I was recently talking to a patient who had returned from Saudi where she had performed in a play.
 This was a big deal because performances like that were previously illegal in the country prior to 2018.

-That discussion reminded me that there are things that we take for granted in life that
+That discussion reminded me that there are things that we take for granted in life that aren’t customary for everyone.
+I want to take a moment and highlight some of those wins.

 In 2018, it became legal for women to DRIVE in Saudi Arabia